Vicki266/python-learning-checklist/README.md

 ### Iterators
 What are iterators?
 Why do I need them?
 http://anandology.com/python-practice-book/iterators.html .
 It's a way to loop through a list without creating the list.
+It will generate the next value when needed.
 It's time and space saving.

-Itertools: a standard python library that provides utility functions to build iterators. https://docs.python.org/2/library/itertools.html
+Itertools: a collection of functions to create iterators. https://docs.python.org/2/library/itertools.html

 First 2 chapters of **Effective Python**.